-The American Association of Orthodontists recommends that children should get their first orthodontic evaluation no later than the age of 7.
-The advantage of early treatment is that child growth, which is rapid, can be monitored and utilized to optimize the child’s care and treatment plan.
-Guiding growth and development can prevent serious problems later on in life and can avoid more costly, invasive measures.
+The American Association of Orthodontists recommends that children should get their first evaluation no later than the age of 7.
+The advantage of an early procedure is that child growth, which is rapid, can be monitored and utilized to optimize the child’s care and oral treatment plan.
+Guiding growth and development can prevent serious conditions later on in life and can avoid more costly, invasive measures.

 The pulp is important during a tooth’s growth and development.
 However, once a tooth is fully mature it can survive without the pulp because the tooth continues to be nourished by the tissues surrounding it.
 After endodontic therapy the patient will no longer feel any pain in that tooth because the nerve tissue has been removed and the infection has been eradicated.

-Early phase treatment versus traditional orthodontic treatment is sometimes a hard choice to make as a parent.
-Your dentist at Make a Smile can help determine whether an early or traditional approach is best for you and your child.
+Early phase options versus traditional orthodontic options is sometimes a hard choice to make as a parent.
+Your dentist can help determine whether an early or traditional approach is best for you and your child.
 Early detection and treatment of an orthodontic problem can help influence your child’s jaw and mouth growth.
-Phase 2 orthodontics is often used to straighten teeth; however a second phase of braces is sometimes not needed and treatment time is greatly reduced when a child’s jaw is allowed to develop to its full potential with the use of early, Phase 1 treatment.
+Phase 2 orthodontics is often used to straighten teeth; however a second phase of braces is sometimes not needed and the procedure time is greatly reduced when a child’s jaw is allowed to develop to its full potential with the use of early, Phase 1 treatment.

-Taking advantage of early Phase 1 treatment means your child’s growth can be monitored and utilized to optimize care, possibly erasing a need for braces.
+Taking advantage of early Phase 1 means your child’s growth can be monitored and utilized to optimize care, possibly erasing a need for braces.
 Guiding growth and development can prevent serious problems later on in life, such as creating room for crowded teeth to reduce the need for tooth removal.

-Phase 2 treatment is more common and consists of straightforward orthodontics for adolescents and adults with erupted permanent teeth.
+Phase 2 is more common and consists of straightforward orthodontics for adolescents and adults with an erupted permanent tooth.
 Traditional orthodontics can be initiated any time after age 12, such as the application of braces.
 With the use of braces and other appliances, the permanent teeth are adjusted to a straighter position in the mouth, reducing discomfort and health problems associated with misaligned teeth, as well as creating a lasting cosmetic effect.

 Types of Braces

 Braces have advanced leaps and bounds in the last 20 years, offering patients with a more tailored approach to orthodontics.
-Please discuss with your orthodontist which treatment is best for your child.
+Please discuss with your orthodontist which option is best for your child.

-There are three basic things you should know about retainers:
+There are three basic things you should know about retainers and braces:

 - Wear them as directed – A retainer can only work if you wear it.
-Remember, wearing your retainer is going to keep your smile beautiful.
+Remember, wearing your retainer is going to keep your teeth beautiful.

-- Handle them with care – you will need to take out your retainer from time to time, when you eat or if you are only supposed to wear it part of the day.
-It if very easy to damage or lose your retainer, so remember – if it’s not in your mouth… it’s in the case.
+- Handle them with care – you will need to remove your retainer from time to time, when you eat or if you are only supposed to wear it part of the day.
+It is very easy to damage or lose your retainer, so remember – if it’s not in your mouth… it’s in the case.

 Invisalign is rapidly growing in popularity.
 The first design was created by Align and consists of a clear plastic brace with changeable trays or “aligners” that are customized for the patient.
-This treatment is not recommended for young children, however is regularly used for teenagers and adults with mild orthodontic problems in place of traditional braces.
+This procedure is not recommended for young children, however is regularly used for teenagers and adults with mild orthodontic problems in place of traditional braces.

 Here are a few things to know about appliances: